vbotka/ansible-config-light/docs/source/guide-variables-files.rst

 :lineinfile: If the attribute *dict* or *lines* is defined in the dictionary.
 :blockinfile: If the attribute *blocks* is defined in the dictionary.
 :ini_file: If the attribute *ini* is defined in the dictionary.
+:ucl:  If the attribute *ucl* is defined in the dictionary.

 The variable ``cl_files_order`` controls the order of the execution.
-Multiple options will be applied in this order when present in the dictionary of a file definition,.
+Multiple options will be applied in this order when present in the dictionary of a file definition.
 In addition to the options, listed above, there are ``create-backup`` and ``delete-backup`` tasks to backup files that was changed if enabled by ``cl_backup`` (default: false).
 By default, the backup files are created after *copy, template, and markers*.
 Fit the order of the execution to